-Whilst everyone faces low mood and sadness at times, depression is a mental health condition in which an individual experiences intensely low mood, for a prolonged period of time (weeks or months), often without knowing why.
-In other cases, depression may have an identifiable cause, or may be the combination of several life events or continuing difficulties.
-Depression is one of the most common mental health problems, with one in five people in Australia experiencing depression at some stage in their lives.
-Without seeking help, depression is unlikely to improve or disappear on its own.
-However, depression is very treatable, and there are a wide range of options to combat depression and maintain your wellbeing long-term.
+Whilst everyone faces sadness at times, depression is a mental health condition in which an individual experiences intensely low mood, for a prolonged period of time (weeks or months), often without knowing why.
+In other cases, depression may have an identifiable cause, or may be the combination of different life events or continuing difficulties.
+Without seeking help, it is unlikely your child will spontaneously improve on their own.
+However, depression is very treatable, and there are a wide range of options to combat depression and maintain your child’s wellbeing long-term.

-If you’ve experienced extremely low mood, more often than not, for at least two weeks, seek advice from one of our psychologists here at VCPS.
-Whilst low mood alone may not necessarily mean you have depression, it is important to seek help early and try to improve your mood where possible.
-Tackling your low mood is crucial in order to maximise your ability to cope with life’s daily challenges and thrive within all aspects of your life, including relationships, work or study.
+If you feel your child is suffering from low mood or is struggling emotionally, seek advice from one of our psychologists here at VCPS.
+Whilst low mood alone may not necessarily indicate depression, it is important to seek help early in order to help your child improve their mood and get them back on track.
+Improving your child’s mood is crucial in order to maximise their ability to cope with life’s daily challenges and thrive within all aspects of their life, including school, hobbies and relationships with friends and family.

 So, how do I know if my child has depression?
 Depression is characterised by a low mood and should be considered to be serious when: